Asia Travel Guide

 Sunset in Guanxi, China

-Cities like Beijing, Guangzhou, and Shanghai fit well into the East Asian mold, but as you move further west, things start to change.
-Ever-popular Xian, influenced by its Silk Road roots, offers a hint at what might await elsewhere.
-By the time you’ve scurried to far off-the-beaten-path destinations like Kashgar, you’ll definitely see why defining China in a few simple words isn’t so easy.
+Ever-popular Xian, influenced by its Silk Road roots, offers a hint at what awaits elsewhere.
+By the time you’ve scurried far off-the-beaten-path to destinations like Kashgar, you’ll see why defining China in a few simple words isn’t so easy.

 Hong Kong